abhishekagarwalnpl/QHAL-copy/specs/hal_architecture.rst

       - Faster, communication between QPU and controller (timescale in order of the coherence time)
       - Actions can be taken based on the results of a single circuit and small batches of circuits (e.g., may contain tenths of shots).
-        This usually cannot be done in level 1 due to the bandwidth or latency issues encountered when making decisions on small numbers of circuits.
+        This usually cannot be done in Level 1 due to the bandwidth or latency issues encountered when making decisions on small numbers of circuits.
 Operates within coherence time.
     * - 1
       - Fastest, within decoherencetime of qubits (timescale much shorter than the coherence time)